 Citizen Action is defunct.
 For more information about its successor, see USAction (Nonprofit)

-Citizen Action was a national center-left consumer advocacy group created in Washington, D.C. in the 1970s by Ralph Nader, a political activist and attorney, and activists from the radical group Students for a Democratic Society (SDS).
+Citizen Action was a national left-leaning consumer advocacy group created in late 1979 by former activists from the radical group Students for a Democratic Society (SDS).
 Citizen Action supported a number of far-left policy proposals, including single-payer (government-owned) healthcare.

 At its peak, Citizen Action had numerous state-level affiliates, many of which are still in operation, most notably Citizen Action New York.
 It closed in October 1997 following a number of campaign contribution scandals and the loss of financing from prominent liberal groups.
 1